Tecate: Geography

 Tecate's altitude of approximately 1770 ft above sea level and its proximity to the ocean contribute to the temperate climate.
 It rains enough in the area (almost 14 in per year) for a thick ground cover of shrubs and scattered trees to grow.

 The gradual transition from coastal to desert climate is on the eastern side of the peninsular mountains a few miles east.
 Although often boulder-strewn, much of the land to the east of the city is taken up with ejidos, or cooperative farms.

 Tecate is also the name of a small river that courses through the city, and of a hamlet on the Alta California (US side) of the border, affectionately known as "Tecatito" (population around 100; ZIP code 91980).

 Climate

 Tecate is hot and dry during the summer and cool and sometimes rainy during the winter.
-It is classified as a hot-summer mediterranean climate.
+It is classified as a hot-summer mediterranean climate (Köppen: Csa).